Ganeshmane4780/Coffe_Shop_Project/README.md

 ✅ Pages Included: Home, About Us, Menu, and Footer
 ✅ Fully Responsive & Stylish Design
-✅ Smooth Hover Effects for Better UX and minimal design
+✅ Smooth Hover Effects for Better UX and minimal design ✅ It is suitable for the Desktop view

 Get the live preview:-
 glistening-madeleine-4600cc.netlify.app